 6. What is the best way to structure and incentivise the achievement of outcome measures whilst ensuring value for money?

-There is insufficient background information to comment in detail on this issue but incentive measures should be geared towards passenger improvements and reduced costs to the taxpayer although these may not always complement each other.
+SEStran has insufficient background information to comment in details on this issue but incentive measures should be geared towards passenger improvements and reduced costs to the taxpayer (although these may not always complement each other).